 5 best countries to visit off-season

-For 50 years, the Interrail craze has taken Europe by storm, making fully flexible multi-stop travel across Europe a reality.
+For over 50 years, the Interrail craze has taken Europe by storm, making fully flexible multi-stop travel across Europe a reality.
 And, if you want to take to the rails once the autumn crowds disperse, look no further for inspiration this winter.

 If you can't decide between bustling cities or postcard-perfect beaches, why not enjoy the best of both worlds in the Ottoman wonderland of Turkey?
 Imagine sailing over the jagged peaks of Cappadocia in a hot air balloon, exploring the stunning Blue Mosque in Istanbul, or relaxing on the beach in Bodrum to soak up the South Aegean coastline.

 With its rich cultural heritage, you'll find remnants of Byzantine architecture, stunning mosques and lively bazaars scattered throughout the country.
 Head to the coastal town of Yalikavak to dive into the crystal-clear Aegean, or visit Antalya or Marmaris to swim in the Mediterranean.

 However, Turkey is so much more than its colourful bazaars and inviting beaches.
 Head south and make a beeline for the train stations of Gaziantep or Mardin to marvel at the Arabic influences in the architecture.
 From there, you can explore the majestic stone heads of Nemrut or the world's oldest known megaliths of Gobekli Tepe.
 Alternatively, head east to glimpse the beautiful forests and tea plantations from the comfort of the train.

 At the captivating crossroads between Europe and Asia, you're bound to find a kaleidoscopic mix of contrasting landscapes and cultures.